 Scenario #1 (When the strategy makes sense)

 Larry is a high-caliber student who is 100% that he wants to be an engineer.
 Georgia Tech is his top choice school and he is aware that the mid-50% SAT range is 1400-1520 and that the average GPA is a 4.07.
 Larry, or L-Train, as his water polo buddies affectionately call him, has a 1410 and a 3.8 GPA.
 In other words, he’s a certifiably borderline candidate at Georgia Tech and is desperately searching for any kind of admissions advantage.
-Through a little bit of old- fashioned research, Larry discovers that almost 60% of the degrees conferred at Tech are in engineering, 17% are in computer science, and 10% are in business; however, only 1% of Yellow Jackets major in math making it a truly undersubscribed major.
+Through a little bit of old- fashioned research, Larry discovers that 59% of the degrees conferred at Tech in 2020 were in engineering, 18% were in computer science, and 10% are in business; however, only 1% of Yellow Jackets major in math making it a truly undersubscribed major.
 He then reads on the school’s website that the admissions department makes clear that they “expect to see evidence of your interest in and preparation for the major/college that you list on your application.”
 This actually works because L-Train was on the Math Olympiad team and scored a 5 on the AP Calc BC exam.
 Larry applies as an intended math major and sneaks into his dream school, with the option to transfer into engineering at any time.

 Scenario #2 (When the strategy does not make sense)

-Janice, who despises water polo and has an Uncle Larry who obsessively builds model ships in bottle, wants more than anything in the world to study computer science at Carnegie Mellon.
+Janice, who despises water polo and has an Uncle Larry who obsessively builds model ships in bottles, wants more than anything in the world to study computer science at Carnegie Mellon.
 Her 1360 SAT score is awesome but well shy of the 1500-1570 mid-50% range of admitted CS students.
 Always a cunning one, Janice finds out that College of Fine Arts students have a 1290-1490 mid-50% SAT range and a scheme hatches on the level of an Ocean’s Eleven-style heist—Janice is going to pretend to masquerade through the application process as an artist, gain acceptance, and then rip off her mask, revealing to those robber barons, Carnegie and Mellon, that a computer science major has just Trojan Horsed her way into their exclusive club.
 Months later she is shocked when her plan is foiled—the admissions committee was perplexed as why an applicant to the art program stopped taking art as a sophomore and struggled to cobble together even a basic portfolio—she was rejected.